civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 In theory this version is now compatible with most of the mods, but special actions may be required to make them work properly.
-Please visit the thread mentioned below and post queries if you desire further information.
+Please visit the thread mentioned below and ask if you need more information.

 Installation instructions:
 Unzip into your CTP2 directory and play.
 If you get warnings about